billroy/bitlash-commander/README.md

 			- resize changes child size to fill new box with specified numx, numy, and gutters

-		- calculate child.w and child.h from w, h, numx, numy
+-->		- calculate child.w and child.h from w, h, numx, numy
 			- this can be "invalid" (size can be less than 0)
+				- init to plausible values; 1 grid is minimum; force w and h if needed
 			- resize changes child size to fill new box
+				- min resize is the grid quantum

 		- calculate numx, numy from w, h, child.w, child.h
 			- slack in the gutters

+	- more options
+		- disallow drag on the group, allow resize of buttons

 	- what happens on drag resize of the group?
 	- resize a group should...
 		- add more buttons
-		- resize existing buttons
+-->		- resize existing buttons
+		- change the gutters but leave the buttons as sized

-	- resize an item in a group should resize all the items and the group wrapper
-	- move an item in a group should move the group
+-->	- resize an item in a group should resize all the items and the group wrapper -->	- move an item in a group should move the group

+	- don't touch x,y
+		- adjust origin of outerrect to be at x,y and offset the array from there

 - BUG: drag/resize
-	- drag zone is too small for rounded meter
 	- circle button doesn't resize
+		- resizes but doesn't track cursor correctly (factor of 2?)
 	- path button doesn't resize
 	- group resizes very creatively
 		- problems using its w and h